biometricITC/cPP-biometrics/methodology/methodologyPADTesting_1_JM.md

 b) Information about PAD algorithm
 If evaluator can gain information about the PAD algorithm that the TOE implements through the internet, evaluator can omit some attack scenarios that may be detected by the algorithm reliably and focus on the other ones that may exploit the weakness of the algorithm.
 For example, if evaluator gains the information that the TOE checks the eye blinking, evaluator should change the attack scenario No.1-2 and cut off eye part of the photo to create the PAI, instead of warping the photo.
-Another example is, if the TOE uses the depth map of the face captured by near Infrared (NIR) camera for face unlock, 2D photo can be easily detected (See [9]).
+Another example is, if the TOE uses the depth map of the face captured by near Infrared (NIR) camera for face unlock, 2D photo can be easily detected (See Bhattacharjee & Marcel, 2017).
 However, IR-reflective inks that show a strong response in NIR-band can be used to create the 2D photo that may be visible in the NIR-band.
 The accurate depth map may also not be gained if:
 - Distance between the camera and face is at maximum distance
 - Face unlock is conducted under the daylight
 - Face is placed under a sharp viewing angle against the TOE Evaluator can consider such factors to change the tool or presentation method of the PAIs.